Rate Limiting

 Bases: RateLimiter

-Rate limit by request path only (no project isolation).
+Rate limit by actual request path (no project isolation).

 ProjectRateLimiter